Customer Loyalty

 The end goal of fostering emotional loyalty is to win their trust.
 Customers are much more likely to trust a business when they perceive they are being treated with dignity.
 They will also have more faith in a business if they see consistent authenticity across all channels and interactions.

 How can you put this into action?
-Simply focus on what makes your brand unique (its values), providing exceptional customer service, offering something of value, and engaging meaningfully with your target demographic.
+Simply focus on what makes your brand unique (its values) and make sure you’re offering something of real value.
+Beyond that, you could also empower your customer service team to engage meaningfully with your target demographic.

 It’s also important your loyalty programme strikes a balance between transactional and emotional incentives.
-By doing so, you establish a lasting emotional relationship with customers.
+By doing so, you establish a lasting emotional connection with customers.

 What types of loyalty programme drives emotional loyalty?